hiuyue/picking/README.md

   if you click it by right mouse button, the cube will be remove.

 How to use:
-1. run the picking_demo.exe, then it will run in a full screen mode
+1. run the picking_demo.exe in release directory, then it will run in a full screen mode
 2. control it by left and right mouse button
 3. any keyboard press can make it exit